niqodea/python-monorepo/README.md

 The presence of the chain of directories `org/path/to/baz` reflects in the module path of the project `org.path.to.baz`.
 This effectively embeds the project as part of a single hierarchy of modules rooted in `org` for the user, while preserving separations from other projects in the monorepo for the maintainer.

-The `assets` directory contains files used by the project that are not Python code.
-Not all projects need this directory, so its presence is optional.
+The `tests` directory contains tests for the project, written using the [pytest](https://docs.pytest.org) framework.

 The `pyproject.toml` file is used by [Poetry](https://python-poetry.org/).
 It contains metadata for the project and its dependencies.